Want to receive Expat Eye every week in your inbox? Sign up here.

 Writing a major front-page feature for the LA Times takes some doing.
 After spending a week at the 2019 Siargao International Surfing tournament interviewing practically everyone on the island who could talk, I locked the door of my Surigao City study to organize my thoughts and write.
 Finally, when the piece was finished, I emailed it to Los Angeles, went through the rigorous editing process for which the paper is famous, and waited for my words to be published.
 Then the pandemic hit and everything changed, including the premise of my story.
 Bottom line: it was put on indefinite hold and I was put on indefinite lockdown.

 The hold has proven more durable than the lockdown, which is how we got back to Siargao last week.
 And what we saw was truly amazing; the miraculous retransformation of an island that seems to have stepped backwards in time.
 Where once busloads of tourists arrived hourly, now resides a blissful silence.
-And crystalline rock pools recently inhabited by scads of multicolored bodies now offer solitary bathing under the ferry-like reflection of water dancing merrily on stone.
+And crystalline rock pools recently inhabited by scads of multicolored bodies now offer solitary bathing under the fairy-like reflection of water dancing merrily on stone.

 Of course, there are economic changes as well.
 The erstwhile tour guides have all returned to their fishboats.
 And everywhere one sees renewed evidence of the subsistence farming that has sustained this island for generations.